md8n/GCodeClean/BuildItYourself.md

 ```
 Obviously replacing `<filename>` with your file's name (and path if needed).

-Or you can build `CLI` and run it with these two steps:
+Or you can build the `cli` and run it with these two steps:
 ```
-dotnet publish
+dotnet publish -p:PublishProfile=<profile-name>
 ```
-Take a note of the `publish` folder, the `CLI` executable will be located there.
+Take a note of the final line output that starts `CLI ->`, the `GCC` executable will be located there.

-And then run the `CLI` executable.
+And then run the `GCC` executable.
 e.g. for Windows that might look like:
 ```
-.\bin\Debug\net8.0\publish\cli --filename FacadeFullAlternate.nc --minimise hard --annotate
+.\bin\Debug\net8.0\publish\gcc clean --filename FacadeFullAlternate.nc --minimise hard --annotate
 ```

 or for Linux (Ubuntu 18.04 / 20.04 / 22.04)
 ```
-./bin/Debug/net8.0/publish/CLI --filename FacadeFullAlternate.nc --minimise hard --annotate
+./bin/Debug/net8.0/publish/GCC clean --filename FacadeFullAlternate.nc --minimise hard --annotate
 ```

 ## GCodeClean Solution Organisation